HerbertTam/ENGG1320-Project/README.md

 PART 3: DATA ANALYSIS

 If all the above things are done, we can work on using the data for actually predicting the time the queue would take.
-Since we would have a log file containing entry time and time elapsed, we would have to find some way to extrapolate the data, possibly with somw machine learning.
+Since we would have a log file containing entry time and time elapsed, we would have to find some way to extrapolate the data, possibly with some machine learning.

 EXTRA THINGS THAT MIGHT BE NESSESARY